UPSC Political Science Optional Syllabus, Booklist & Preparation Strategy

 7. Changing International Political Order:

-1. (a) Rise of superpowers; strategic and ideological Bipolarity, arms race and Cold War; nuclear threat;
+1. Rise of superpowers; strategic and ideological Bipolarity, arms race, and Cold War; nuclear threat;

-8. Evolution of the International Economic System: From Bretton woods to WTO; Socialist economies and the CMEA (Council for Mutual Economic Assistance); Third World demand for new international economic order; Globalisation of the world economy.
+8. Evolution of the International Economic System: From Bretton Woods to WTO; Socialist economies and the CMEA (Council for Mutual Economic Assistance); Third World demand for a new international economic order; Globalisation of the world economy.

 9. United Nations: Envisaged role and actual record; specialized UN agencies-aims and functioning; the need for UN reforms.